MaiSawAung/Termify/README.md

 # Termify
-🔮 Eyecandy For Your Shell Your Termux Shell..
+🔮 Eyecandy For Your Shell..

 ### for zsh
 ```bash